 If your pet has ingested any amount of chocolate, contact your vet immediately.

-Maybe you’ve just seen chocolate around your pet’s mouth or found a half-eaten chocolate bar on the ground.
-Whatever it is, if your cat or dog did eat chocolate, quick action will give them the best chance at recovery.
-Here are the steps you need to quickly take if your pet has eaten chocolate.
+Maybe you have just seen chocolate around your pet’s mouth or found a half eaten chocolate bar on the ground.
+If your cat or dog did eat chocolate, quick action gives them the best chance at recovery.
+Here are the steps you need to take if your pet has eaten chocolate.

-As you may know, chocolate toxicity can escalate quickly, so acting fast is critical to your pet’s survival.
-Here’s what you need to do:
+Chocolate toxicity can escalate quickly, so acting fast is critical to your pet’s survival.

-Physical activity (pacing, playing, running, etc.) can speed up toxin absorption, so make sure to keep your pet calm and quiet.
-If possible, restrict movement by keeping them in a room/carrier/crate and creating a quiet space to help slow the effects.
+Physical activity can speed up toxin absorption.
+Keep your pet calm and quiet.
+If possible, restrict movement by keeping them in a room, carrier, or crate and creating a quiet space.

-Wait for professional guidance, as inducing vomiting or administering home treatments without veterinary instruction can make the situation worse.
+Wait for professional guidance.
+Inducing vomiting or administering home treatments without veterinary instruction can make the situation worse.

 If your vet advises immediate medical attention, bring:

-- Any remaining chocolate or packaging: This helps determine the type and amount of chocolate and toxin ingested.
+- Any remaining chocolate or packaging to determine the type and amount of toxin ingested.

-- A list of your pet’s current medications and health records: This is critical for safe and informed treatment.
+- A list of your pet’s current medications and health records.

-- Documented information: The time of ingestion, symptoms, and any changes in behavior.
+- Documented information such as time of ingestion, symptoms, and any changes in behavior.

-We know it’s not easy to do, but staying calm in this situation will help you think clearly and put your pet at ease.
 Your pet can sense your emotions, and stress can worsen their condition.
-Maintaining a steady, reassuring presence helps keep them as calm as possible.
+Staying calm helps keep them as relaxed as possible.

-When accidents like chocolate ingestion happen, having the right tools at home can make a big difference.
-Dr. Cuddles ReadyRESCUE™ is an emergency vet-formulated solution designed to assist in toxin removal under veterinary guidance.
-Designed with both safety and convenience in mind, ReadyRESCUE™ can give you peace of mind when every minute counts.
+Having the right tools at home can make a difference.
+Dr. Cuddles ReadyRESCUE is an emergency vet formulated solution designed to assist in toxin removal under veterinary guidance.

-Chocolate poisoning in pets doesn’t always happen instantly, which can make it even more dangerous and confusing.
-Symptoms typically develop within 2 to 12 hours after ingestion, though some pets may show signs much sooner.
-Some early warning signs to look for include:
+Symptoms typically develop within 2 to 12 hours after ingestion, though some pets may show signs sooner.
+Early signs include:

 - Increased thirst